 EPO decisions on Unitary Patents will be taken by a new Unitary Patent Division set up under Article 143(2) EPC.
 Decisions of the Unitary Patent Division can be appealed to the Unified Patent Court.

-The Unitary Patent system is expected to start in the second half of 2022, once the necessary ratification procedures have been finalised by the required number of EU Member States.
+The Unitary Patent system will start on 1 June 2023, now that the necessary ratification procedures have been finalised by the required number of EU Member States.

 The Unitary Patent system is inextricably linked to the creation of the Unified Patent Court, which will have jurisdiction over Unitary Patents and "classic" European patents: the two EU regulations setting up the Unitary Patent (Regulations (EU) No 1257/2012 and (EU) No 1260/2012) will apply as from the date of entry into force of the Agreement on a Unified Patent Court.
 This will be the first day of the fourth month after Germany deposits its instrument ratifying the agreement.